West Virginia in the American Civil War: Political events

-On April 17, 1861, the Virginia state convention in Richmond declared secession.
+On April 17, 1861, the Virginia state convention in Richmond declared secession from the union.
 There were 49 delegates representing the 50 counties that became West Virginia.
 On April 17 they voted 32 against the ordinance, 13 in favor, and 4 absent or abstained.
 The convention adjourned on May 1, to be reconvened in June.
 Most of the 49 delegates returned to Richmond in June and a majority signed the ordinance of secession.
 Of the 49 delegates 29 signed the ordinance.

 On May 15, western Virginia Unionists convened the first session of the Wheeling Convention.
 Most of the 436 delegates were informally selected or self-appointed, over 1/3 were from the 4 counties of the northern panhandle.
 During the convention Gov. Dennison of Ohio requested that John Carlile and other Unionists meet with his Attorney General Christopher Wolcott in Bridgeport, OH.
 They were told if they would break off from Virginia that Ohio would send military force to protect them.
 The convention denounced secession and called for a more formal selection of delegates.
-No official county elections for delegates were held though as most county officials were still supportive of the Richmond government.
+However no official county elections for delegates were held, as most county officials were still supportive of the Richmond government.

 Returns from the western counties were slow in arriving when Gov. Letcher announced Virginia's passage of the secession ordinance.
 Some published returns were conflicting and some were missing.
 Historian Richard O. Curry estimated an approximate vote on the secession ordinance from West Virginia's counties as 34,677 against and 19,121 in favor of secession, with 24 counties supporting the ordinance and 26 rejecting it.